Court orders striking Kenya Airways pilots back to work | Africanews

 The Kenya Airline Pilots Association (KALPA) launched the strike at Nairobi's Jomo Kenyatta International Airport on Saturday, defying a court order issued last week against the industrial action.

-Justice Anna Mwaure on Tuesday ordered "the Kenya Airways pilots to resume their duties as pilots by 6:00 am on 9th November 2022 unconditionally".
+Justice Anna Mwaure on Tuesday ordered, "the Kenya Airways pilots to resume their duties as pilots by 6:00 am on 9th November 2022 unconditionally".

 The walkout has exacerbated the woes facing the troubled national carrier, which has been running losses for years, despite the government pumping in millions of dollars to keep it afloat.

-There was no immediate response from KALPA to the court order, which came as the airline announced that most of its flights had been cancelled due to the strike.
+There was no immediate response from KALPA to the court order, which came as the airline announced that most of its flights had been canceled due to the strike.

 The carrier on Monday announced that it was ending its recognition of the union and withdrawing from their collective bargaining deal, accusing KALPA of "exposing the airline to irreparable damage".